koskath/arete2/course_content/SC/final_md_files/Lecture9/lecture_9_slide_43_img_1.md

+# The image 1 in slide 43 of lecture 9 contains:
 The image contains three main elements arranged horizontally on a white background:

 1. On the left side, there is a black silhouette of an apple with a bite taken out of the right side and a leaf at the top.
 The shape is simple and iconic.